Sitetheory/Sitetheory-Docs/Tutorials/How-To-Add-Menus-To-Templates.rst

 -`dropdown` - This uses the Angular dropdown menu, which has slightly different HTML than the other menu types (e.g. md-menu tags).
 See Angular dropdown for reference.
 [related defaults: `depth`=2; `count`=6; `action`="hover"]

-**`excludeHome` (boolean) [default: true]** - specify whether or not to exclude the link to the home page when you are on the home page.
-This is used for "simple" menu types (e.g. main top level links) to prevent the home button appearing on the home page.

 **`depth` (int) [default: 1]** -  A depth of 1 means we only display menu links at the top level (usually parent=null or 0, but could be all links of a different parent if a parent is set for the section).
 While a depth of 2 would fetch links nested under each main link.
 [Requirement: depth cannot exceed 4 under any circumstances]